 FWC regulates how many egg-harvesting permits are issued (currently, only 30 alligator farms are permitted to harvest wild eggs) and how many eggs can be harvested.
 Gatorama pays the FWC $5 per egg which goes into a general fund which is used for education, conservation and purchasing of land.

 Egg incubation is between 60 – 72 days and the Hatching Festival is held the last two weeks of August.
 Each participant is given an egg to hold.
 Listen closely to the chirping hatchling which is signaling to its mother he’s ready to hatch.
 The hatchling uses its egg tooth to break the inner membrane and crack the outer membrane (the shell) of the egg.
 After breaking out, participants carefully tuck its tail and shell underneath his little body, making him photo-ready for social media and an experience you’ll always remember.

 The 2019 Hatching Festival is scheduled for Aug.
 17 – Sept.
 2.

 Alligators are apex predators and should be respected and not feared.
 The best way to learn and wrap your head around something is to get a wrap your hands around it.
 For understanding and appreciating alligators, Gatorama is one of the best place to learn.

 Tel: (863) 675-0623

-Hands-on activities such as Uncle Waders Catch a Gator Pond, Fast Hands or No Hands, and Hatching Festival, are additional fees.
+Hands-on activities such as Uncle Waders Catch a Gator Pond, Fast Hands or No Hands, Face to Face, and Hatching Festival (2019 Pricing: Adult general admission with incubator tour and hatching is $45, those under 60” are $35), are additional fees.